Mazlgoth/overtime-app/README.md

 - Needs to be documented if employee did not log overtime

 ## UI:
-- x Bootstrap -> formatting
 - Icons from Font Awesome
-- x Update the styles for forms

 ## TODOS:
-- Integrate validation for phone attr in User
-	- # No spaces or dashes
-  	# Exactaly 10 charactures
-  	# All characters have to be a number
-  	# number: "555-555-5555"  BAD
-  	# number: "5555555555" GOOD